NL West teams at the start of spring training

 First Workout: Feb.
 13/18.

-He’s Here: INF Wilmer Flores, RHP Luke Weaver, RHP Greg Holland, C Carson Kelly.
+He’s Here: INF Wilmer Flores, RHP Luke Weaver, RHP Greg Holland, C Carson Kelly, RHP Ricky Nolasco, LHP Marc Rzepczynski.

 He’s Outta Here: 1B Paul Goldschmidt, CF A.J.
 Pollock, LHP Patrick Corbin, C Jeff Mathis, INF Daniel Descalso, RHP Clay Buchholz, OF Jon Jay, INF-OF Chris Owings, RHP Brad Boxberger, RHP Randall Delgado, LHP Jake Diekman, RHP Shelby Miller, RHP Brad Ziegler, C Chris Stewart.